stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 ### Use Source Link for dashboard reporter

-Filling all settings to use the dashboard reporter could be a bit of a hustle.
-Thanks to [Source Link](https://github.com/dotnet/sourcelink#readme), the repository URL and the full version (including the git SHA1) of a project can be included in the produced assembly.
+Filling all settings to use the dashboard reporter could be a bit of a hassle.
+However, thanks to [Source Link](https://github.com/dotnet/sourcelink#readme), the repository URL and the full version (including the git SHA1) of a project can be included in the produced assembly.

-Stryker now uses the information computed by SourceLink to automatically retrieve the project name (github.com/organization/project) and project version which are required for the dashboard reporter.
+Stryker now uses the information computed by SourceLink to automatically retrieve the project name (github.com/organization/project) and project version, both of which are requirements for the dashboard reporter.

 Enable this by adding the following to your `.csproj`: